-However, when studying organic chemistry in advanced academic institutions such as universities, electron orbitals are something that many people do not understand.
-This is because the concept of electron orbitals is completely different from what we learn about in high school, and many people get confused.
+However, when studying organic chemistry in advanced academic institutions such as universities, there is one thing that many people do not understand: electron orbitals.
+This is because the concept of electron orbitals is completely different from what we learn in high school, and many people get confused.

 We need to learn about s-orbital and p-orbitals, and we need to understand what these electron orbitals mean.
 Once you understand the s and p orbitals, you will understand the concept of sp3 hybrid orbitals, sp2 hybrid orbitals, and sp hybrid orbitals.

-When you learn about electron orbitals, you should forget about high school chemistry because the content is completely different from that of high school chemistry.
-After that, you have to study electron orbitals, which is necessary for learning organic chemistry.
+When you learn about electron orbitals, you should forget high school chemistry because the content is completely different from that of high school chemistry.
+After that, you have to study electron orbitals, which is necessary for studying organic chemistry.